-24. Plaintiff knew that proving that the individual officer defendants had concocted the charges against him would not be possible.
+24. Plaintiff knew that it would be impossible to prove that the individual officers had concocted the charges.

-ANSWER: Plaintiff's allegation regarding what he "knew" is conclusory, speculative and argumentative, and therefore Defendant Officers deny that allegation.
-Defendant Officers also deny they concocted the charges against Plaintiff or engaged in any of the alleged misconduct, and therefore deny the remaining allegations in this Paragraph.
+ANSWER: Defendant Officers deny they falsified or otherwise "concocted" the criminal charges against Plaintiff or engaged in any alleged misconduct, and therefore deny the allegations in this Paragraph.

-25. Accordingly, even though he was innocent, plaintiff pleaded guilty to a drug offense on July 18, 2006, and received a sentence of four years imprisonment.
+25. Accordingly, even though plaintiff was innocent, plaintiff pleaded guilty to a drug offense on March 1, 2005, and received a sentence of 2 years in the Illinois Department of Corrections.

-ANSWER: Defendant Officers, on information and belief, admit that Plaintiff pleaded guilty to a drug offense on October 11, 2005 and received a sentence of boot camp, and that on July 18, 2006 Plaintiff pleaded guilty and received a sentence of four years.
-Defendant Officers deny Plaintiff was innocent and deny the remaining allegations in this Paragraph.
+ANSWER: Defendant Officers, on information and belief, admit that Plaintiff pleaded guilty to one charge of drug possession on September 7, 2004, and received a sentence of one year in the Illinois Department of Corrections.
+Defendant Officers deny the remaining allegations in this Paragraph.

-26. Plaintiff was deprived of liberty during his incarceration because of the above-described wrongful acts of the individual officer defendants.
+26. Plaintiff was deprived of liberty because of the above-described wrongful acts of the individual officer defendants.